 Research

-Consumer attributes, such as gender or age, are frequently used by insurance companies when determining the price of their services.
-For instance, young male drivers are charged more than young females for car insurance in many countries, presumably because they are expected to be riskier.
-In 2019, California banned auto insurance companies from using the information on gender in their pricing algorithms.
+Insurance companies frequently use consumer attributes, such as gender or age, when setting a price for their services.
+Young male drivers, for example, are often charged more than young females for car insurance, as they are expected to be riskier.
+In 2019, California banned auto insurance companies from using information on gender in their pricing algorithms.
 I study how this ban affects the gender gap in prices, using a difference-in-differences strategy with older individuals and other states as control groups.
-I find that the ban reduced the gender gap in the insurance premiums paid by young drivers by around 65 percent, but it failed to eliminate it completely.
-My analysis of the pricing algorithm of a large insurance company in California indicates that the persistence of the gap is partly due to the readjustment of the algorithm, with gender proxies receiving larger weights.
-For instance, drivers using specific car models associated with young males started paying up to 20 percent more after the ban.
-My findings illustrate the limitations of anti-discrimination policies that impose group-blind pricing, with implications for designing fairer algorithmic regulations.
+I find that the ban reduced the gender gap in the insurance premiums paid by young drivers by around 55 percent, but it failed to eliminate it completely.
+My analysis of the pricing algorithm of a large insurance company in California indicates that algorithms are adjusted in a way that gender proxies receive larger weights after the policy.
+For instance, drivers using specific car models associated with young males were charged up to 22 percent more after the ban.
+My findings illustrate the limitations of anti-discrimination policies that impose group-blind pricing, with implications for the design of fairer regulations for algorithms.

 Reducing Discrimination with Information: Evidence from Online Freelancing Platforms

-Hybrid vs. In-person: How Does Online Access to Lectures Affect Student Success? (with Manuel Bagues)
+Hybrid vs. In-person: How Does Online Access to Lectures Affect Student Behavior?

 Online education technologies are becoming increasingly popular in higher education.
 One widely used method is recording lectures during face-to-face classes.
 Access to online lectures allows students to review the content, whereas knowing that the lecture recordings will be available online can decrease incentives to attend classes.
 Besides, lecture recordings can have heterogeneous impacts on specific groups of students.
 It can be helpful as a revision tool, particularly for non-native English speakers.
 In that sense, the overall effect of online education in the hybrid setting is not easy to predict.
 This paper studies the impact of online access to recorded lectures on student performance, attendance, and satisfaction.
 I use a difference-in-differences strategy by exploiting the staggered implementation of the recorded lecture system in different courses in a top UK university.
 I find that (i) online lectures decrease the performance gap between native and non-native speakers significantly, (ii) they increase the achievement of high-performer students and decrease it for low-performers and (iii) they reduce attendance to the main lectures and have no statistically significant impact on student satisfaction.
 My findings have significant implications for designing policies on access to distance learning technologies and overcoming learning disparities across different groups.